XML Input

 Need Go structs from your XML?
 This tool generates clean Go code with proper structs and XML tags.
 Perfect for Go developers working with microservices, APIs, or cloud apps where you need to parse XML into typed structs.

-Instead of manually writing structs and tags, paste your XML and get ready-to-use Go code.
+Instead of manually writing structs and tags, paste your XML (eXtensible Markup Language) and get ready-to-use Go code.
 The converter handles nested structures, attributes, and all the Go-specific details automatically.
 Works great with Go's encoding/xml package.

 1